 Curated by LE 18 as part of KIBRIT, Qanat is a curatorial multidisciplinary research project, which integrates a series of talks with performances, artistic residencies, an exhibition, collaborative researches, and participative walks and cartographies.
 Qanat investigates the spaces of water, its routes and (in)visible traces, exploring its spatial, sonic, olfactory and visual memories and embodiments.
-In between the deep wells of urban memories, rural histories, ancestral traditions, contemporary practices and the policies shaping modernity, Qanat carries multiple knowledges and visions on the politics and poetics of water memory.FACEBOOK EVENT PROGRAM
+In between the deep wells of urban memories, rural histories, ancestral traditions, contemporary practices and the policies shaping modernity, Qanat carries multiple knowledges and visions on the politics and poetics of water memory.FACEBOOK EVENT PROGRAMME

 We are very happy to announce that KIBRIT and Platform HARAKAT will be part of FOCUS MEDITERRANIA at SWAB Barcelona International Art Fair 2017.

 FOCUS MEDITERRANIA, curated by Xavier de Luca, includes artistic projects from Libya, Algeria, Tunisia, Morocco, Egypt, Syria, Palestine and Catalonia, offering an in-depth approximation into the cultural contexts of the Euro-Mediterranean region.
 During the fair, we will be presenting the projects developed by each KIBRIT partner, with a special focus on Platform Harakat, a project reflecting upon the traditions and contradictions of travelling and its multiple meanings weaved in the Mediterranean, Sahel and West African regions, developed by CeRCCa together with a group of artists, writers and curators and conceived as a step beyond the NACMM (North Africa Cultural Mobility Map).